-- Note: Your Remote Supervisor Adapter II name (in the Name field) and the IP host name of the Remote Supervisor Adapter II (in the Host Name field on the Network Interfaces page) do not automatically share the same name because the ASM Name field is limited to 15 characters.
-The Host Name field can consist of up to 63 characters.
+- a.
+If you plan to set up an SMTP server for e-mail alert notifications, be sure that the name in the Name field is valid as part of an e-mail address (for example, there are no spaces). - b.
+Your Remote Supervisor Adapter II name (in the Name field) and the IP host name of the Remote Supervisor Adapter II (in the Host Name field on the Network Interfaces page) do not automatically share the same name because the ASM Name field is limited to 15 characters.
+The Host Name field can contain up to 63 characters.
 To minimize confusion, set the ASM Name field to the nonqualified portion of the IP host name.
-The nonqualified IP host name.
+The nonqualified IP host name consists of up to the first period of a fully qualified IP host name.
 For example, for the fully qualified IP host name asmcard1.us.company.com, the nonqualified IP host name is asmcard1.
 For information about your host name, see "Configuring an Ethernet connection to the Remote Supervisor Adapter II" on page 26. - 4.
-In the ID number field, assign the Remote Supervisor Adapter II a unique identification number.

-5. In the Contact field, type the contact information.
+In the ID number field, assign the Remote Supervisor Adapter II a unique identification number. - 5.
+In the Contact field, type the contact information.
 For example, you can specify the name and phone number of the person to contact if there is a problem with this server.
 You can type a maximum of 47 characters in this field.